Synerty/peek-mobile-theme/docs/generic_sections/navigation_section/navigation_section.rst

             /* Contains the Button attributes unique to the Navigation Section */ ...

+            &:hover {
+              /* pseudo-selectors are not supported in NativeScript */ ...

             }

+            &:last-child {
+              /* pseudo-selectors are not supported in NativeScript */ ...

+            }

+            &:first-child {
+              /* pseudo-selectors are not supported in NativeScript */ ...

+            }

+            &:first-child:last-child {
+              /* pseudo-selectors are not supported in NativeScript */ ...

+            }

+            &:disabled {
+              /* pseudo-selectors are not supported in NativeScript */ ...

+            }
+          }
           .nav-section-btn-divider {
             /* Contains the button divider attributes unique to the Navigation Section */ ...

+          }
+          .nav-section-btn-disabled {
+            /* Contains the button disabled attributes unique to the Navigation Section */ ...

           }
         }
       }